isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 ### Data Deletion

-Deletion of data is also a write and copy operation: It could be rolled back until it is committed, so on delete data is actually pushed to the Undo Log.
+Deletion of data is also a write and copy operation: It could be rolled back until it is committed, so on delete data is actually pushed to the Undo-Log.
 Depending on how things are organized, it can also trigger a lot of reorganisation of the Index Trees and other operations.

 If you want to delete all data, `TRUNCATE` is better than `DELETE`, because it does not cause these things.